sdsc/octave-roll/README.md

 this), then the build process will pick these up automatically.
 Otherwise, you'll need to set the HDF5HOME environment variable to the library location.

-cmake.
-If there is an cmake modulefile present (the cmake-roll provides this), then the build process will pick this up automatically.
-Otherwise, you'll need to add the appropriate directory to your PATH environment variable.

 ## Building

 To build the octave-roll, execute these instructions on a Rocks development